-- At the end, you can do multiple closing emails.
+- In the end, you can do multiple closing emails.

 - You can take the people that don't convert and move them on to a different campaign focused on re-introducing them to your brand and getting them to take a simple action that doesn't require a purchase.

 - Last but not least, this email flow gets almost-customers coming back to finish their order.

 - The best way to get them to make a purchasing decision is to offer expiring coupon codes. (must have a definite date/time of expiration, the sooner the better).